 Imagine this is your city.

-- FM Lieberman: Politicians visiting Temple Mount - headline-chasing idiocy
+- Lieberman: MKs Visiting the Temple Mount - Idiocy

 Imagine that one of its neighborhoods is Shuafat, a walled-off refugee camp with 80,000 people and no legal order or adequate city services, where zealots who recognize the rule of a Supreme Being not a Supreme Court judge, take actions that are daily heightening tensions in the city and new tenants take over the top floor of a home under the veil of darkness and proclaim that they are "Judaizing" the street of an overwhelmingly Arab neighborhood, throwing out the belongings of the family who is living there and camping on the top floor with their children, and their guns.

 Welcome to Jerusalem, yes, Jerusalem.
 But, this isn't the Jerusalem that most tourists see.
 Because this reality is invisible, not least when it's unseen, it’s difficult to understand the eruption of violence that has pervaded the city since the summer.

 For many American and other tourists, not least Jewish tourists, Jerusalem exists more like an historic theme park, which honestly isn't fair to this majestic city, holy to all three of the monotheistic religions.
 For sure, there's living history to be experienced when wandering through the Old City's Jaffa Gate, at the Kotel or in the streets of Mea Shearim.
 But there is also the daily reality of Jerusalem for Jews and Arabs alike, which is too often missing from the tourist itinerary.